Please give generously.

 The good thing is your policy will pay to defend you regardless of whether you're at fault or not.
 And if it turns out you are, that expensive-looking compensation figure will be covered too.

 Help where you need it most

 And volunteers?
 Technically, they're different to an employee because they're not paid.
 But, the HSE's definition of an employee covers unpaid workers, helpers, and volunteers too.
-So, legally speaking, you have a duty of care to provide a safe working environment and adequate training or them if needs be.
+So, legally speaking, you have a duty of care to provide a safe working environment and adequate training for them.

-If one of your guys is injured or ill as a result of working for, or helping, your charity, and claims against you, this policy pays to defend you.
+If one of your guys is injured or becomes ill as a result of working for or helping your charity, and claims against you, this policy pays to defend you.
 It covers any damages awarded to your staff, too.

 It's a sad fact that for all your best efforts to help others, a claim being made against you is always a possibility.

-For more information, talk to one of our team on 0345 222 5399 or get a quote.managing riskrules and regulationstrustees' indemnity
+For more information, our team are always ready to help on 0345 222 5391.
+Or you can click here for a quick quote.cyber liability insurancemanaging riskrules and regulationstrustees' indemnity